pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd.md

 ## GUI

 CPD also comes with a simple GUI.
-You can start it via some scripts in the `bin` folder:
+You can start it through the unified CLI interface provided in the `bin` folder:

 For Windows:

-    cpdgui.bat
+    pmd.bat cpd-gui

 For Linux:

-    ./run.sh cpdgui
+    ./pmd cpd-gui

 Here's a screenshot of CPD after running on the JDK 8 java.lang package: